gcolbourn/Donacha.in/README.md

 ## Donacha.in PROPOSAL to The DAO:

 The DAO is ushering in a revolutionary restructuring of the economy, one based on decrentralisation and transparency.
 Many are hopeful that it'll make the world a more equitable, better place.
 True to this end, having a system where a small portion of investor profits are automatically and directly distributed to some of the world's best causes (as voted on by members of The DAO) seems fitting.
-The PR value of this initiative could even make negative cost.
+The PR value of this initiative could even make it negative cost.

 Adding a multisig address to whitelist - smart contract to accept portion of the reward tokens (e.g. 1% of profit).